After weeks in besieged Gaza, some foreign nationals and wounded Palestinians are allowed to leave

 Israel has vowed to crush Hamas' ability to govern Gaza or threaten Israel.
 But it has said little about who would govern Gaza afterwards.

+During his visit Friday, Blinken wants to discuss with Israel and Jordan an end game for the Gaza conflict once it is over, State Department spokesman Matthew Miller said.
+To that end, Blinken will push Israeli officials on reining in violence by Israeli settlers against Palestinians in the West Bank and will restate U.S. backing for the eventual establishment of a Palestinian state in the West Bank and Gaza, he said.

-In congressional testimony Tuesday, U.S. Secretary of State Antony Blinken suggested that “it would make the most sense” for President Mahmoud Abbas's Palestinian Authority to govern and have security responsibility for Gaza.
+On Tuesday, Blinken suggested President Mahmoud Abbas’s Palestinian Authority could govern Gaza.

 Hamas drove the authority's forces out of Gaza in heavy fighting in 2007, leaving it with limited control over parts of the Israeli-occupied West Bank.
-Palestinian support for the authority has plunged, with many dismissing it as little more than Israel's police force because it helps suppress militant groups while unable to prevent the spread of settlements in the West Bank.
+Palestinian support for the authority has plunged, with many dismissing it as little more than Israel's police force.

 In other developments: